Football in Kenya: Seasons in Kenyan football

 The following articles detail the major results and events in each season since 1963, when the first organised Kenyan competition, the Premier League, was created.

 Football stadiums in Kenya

 A minimum capacity of 5,000 is required for this list.

+Support

+Twitter research from 2015 found that the most popular English Premier League club in Kenya was Arsenal, with 31% of Kenyan Premier League fans following the club, followed by Manchester United (23%) and Chelsea (17%).